pangyuteng/ghettogex/scratch/README.md

     ALTER TABLE orders DETACH PARTITION orders_2020_06;
     """

++ [ ] how about insert to redis as well for each second per day? and purging per day?

 + [ ] insert call_dex, put_dex, call_gex, put_gex
     + [ ] add gexbot order flow GEX,DEX visualization

++ [ ] how to assess/confirm trend and resistance?
+      dex increase, gex increase.

 + [ ] health status (latest tstamps from all event tables)